Trip Facts

 Pashupatinath Temple

 Conclude your tour at the Pashupatinath Temple, one of the most sacred Hindu temples, located along the Bagmati River.
 Here, you can witness profound spiritual rituals, including the moving sight of open-air cremations, which hold deep cultural significance.
-After immersing yourself in this sacred experience, you will transfer back to your hotel.

 Day 03: Flight to Pokhara

-Altitude above sea level: 895 m / 2,936 ft – Pokhara
+Altitude above sea level: 895 m / 2,936 ft. – Pokhara

 Flight duration: Approximately 25 minutes